kanata-pickleball/gear-safety/Indoor Pickleball Shoes.md

 ---

 ### Indoor Basketball Shoes as an option?
-Surprisingly, indoor basketball shoes can be an excellent alternative for pickleball.
+Surprisingly, indoor basketball shoes can be an alternative for pickleball.
 Here’s why:
 - **Superior lateral support:** Basketball shoes are built for quick cuts and multidirectional movement—perfect for pickleball.
 - **Better grip:** Basketball shoes often have advanced traction patterns designed for hardwood courts, giving you excellent grip even on dusty surfaces.
 - **Cost-effective:** In many cases, basketball shoes are cheaper than specialized pickleball shoes, making them a budget-friendly option.